hisashin/NinjaFuge/README.md

 - How fast?

-	12,000RPM in my case by connecting 12V adapter to cheapest ($10) 1000KV (that means +1000RPM per 1V) motor.
-You can make faster one if you can use higher voltage or faster motor.
+	Max 12,000RPM in my case by connecting 12V adapter to cheapest ($10) 1000KV (that means +1000RPM per 1V) motor.
+You can make it faster if you use higher voltage, faster motor or enough ampere.
 Do not exceed absolute maximum voltages of motor, ESC and microcontroller.

 ### <a name="change"></a>Changelog